 Dough.
 No matter what kind of pizza you make, you’ll need dough.
 I experimented with many different dough recipes and my friend Lisa’s breadstick recipe ended up being my favorite!

 I have to admit that I would love to learn to throw dough.
 But I also think that anyone who knows me personally would know that it would be a bad, bad, BAD idea for me to toss food products into the air.
-If any of you are more physically coordinated than I am OR if you already have mad dough-throwing skills (or if you just find food in the air fascinating), check out this video:
+If any of you are more physically coordinated than I am OR if you already have mad dough-throwing skills (or if you just find food in the air fascinating).

 Olive oil; it makes your crust crispy and delicious